togarha/python_geotag/README.md

 ---

 **Note**: The application now supports three map providers: OpenStreetMap (default), ESRI World Imagery (free satellite), and Google Maps (requires API key).
 Two of three providers require no configuration!
 Free elevation services (Open-Elevation, OpenTopoData) are available, with an option to disable elevation fetching entirely.
-All settings can be saved to YAML configuration files and loaded automatically on startup.
+All settings can be saved to YAML configuration files and loaded automatically on startup. **NEW in v1.8**: Quick copy functionality lets you copy metadata fields from the previous photo with a single click - perfect for batch editing photos from the same location or event!

 **Example Files**:
 - Check `test/resources/` for sample YAML position files to get started with predefined positions